chartbeat-labs/pygoth2014/README.md

 Git
 ----

-Let's hook Postgres up to a git repo, because why not?
+Let's hook PostgreSQL up to a git repo, because why not?

 This one's a bit too complicated to be pasting code snippets into a blog post, so I'll just direct you to the source repo containing the